valyala/quicktemplate/README.md

     `Gorazor` is similar to `quicktemplate` in the sense it converts templates into Go code.
     But it misses the following useful features:

-      * Clear syntax insead of hard-to-understand magic stuff related to template arguments, template inheritance and embedding function templates into other templates.
+      * Clear syntax instead of hard-to-understand magic stuff related to template arguments, template inheritance and embedding function templates into other templates.